The-Corinth/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12-creating a script that that prints all possible combination of letters except oo 13-writing a script that prints a number with two decimal places followed by a line 14-writing a script that converts a number from base 10 to base 16
+12-creating a script that that prints all possible combination of letters except oo 13-writing a script that prints a number with two decimal places followed by a line 14-writing a script that converts a number from base 10 to base 16 15-writing a script that encodes and decodes text using the rot 13 encryption.
+Assume ASCII.